 (b) Requirements.
 A remedial investigation must comply with the requirements in this section and, as applicable, the following:

-(i) For sites where there is a release or threatened release to sediment, the requirements in WAC 173-204-550.
+(i) For sites where there is a release or threatened release to sediment, the applicable requirements in WAC 173-204-550.

-(ii) For sites on the federal National Priorities List, the applicable requirements under the federal cleanup law.
+(ii) For sites on the national priorities list, the applicable requirements under the federal cleanup law.

 (3) Timing and phasing.

-(a) Except as otherwise directed by Ecology, a remedial investigation/feasibility study must be completed before cleanup standards are established and a cleanup action is selected.
+(a) Except as otherwise directed by ecology, a remedial investigation/feasibility study must be completed before cleanup standards are established and a cleanup action is selected.
 An emergency remedial action or an interim action may be conducted before a remedial investigation/feasibility study is completed.

-(b) A remedial investigation/feasibility study may be conducted, or required by Ecology to be conducted, for the entire site or for separate parts of a site, such as a sediment cleanup unit as defined in WAC 173-204-505.
+(b) A remedial investigation/feasibility study may be conducted, or required by ecology to be conducted, for the entire site or for separate parts of a site, such as a sediment cleanup unit as defined in WAC 173-204-505.

-(c) A remedial investigation/feasibility study may be conducted, or required by Ecology to be conducted, as a single step or as separate steps in the cleanup process.
+(c) A remedial investigation/feasibility study may be conducted, or required by ecology to be conducted, as a single step or as separate steps in the cleanup process.

-(d) A remedial investigation may be conducted, or required by Ecology to be conducted, in phases.
+(d) A remedial investigation may be conducted, or required by ecology to be conducted, in phases.
 For example, additional remedial investigation may be necessary to fill data gaps identified in earlier investigations or to determine the applicability of a model remedy at a site.

 (4) Administrative options and requirements.
 A remedial investigation may be conducted under any of the administrative options for remedial action described in WAC 173-340-510.
 Reporting and public participation requirements depend on the administrative option used to conduct remedial action.

-(a) Ecology-conducted or Ecology-supervised remedial actions.
-For an Ecology-conducted or Ecology-supervised remedial investigation, Ecology will provide or require:
+(a) Ecology-conducted or ecology-supervised remedial actions.
+For an ecology-conducted or ecology-supervised remedial investigation, ecology will provide or require:

 (i) A remedial investigation work plan that complies with the requirements in subsection (5)(b) of this section and WAC 173-340-840.
-For Ecology-supervised remedial actions, Ecology may require submittal of a work plan for its review and approval;
+For ecology-supervised remedial actions, ecology may require submittal of a work plan for its review and approval;

 (ii) A remedial investigation report that complies with the requirements in subsection (5)(g) of this section and WAC 173-340-840.
-For Ecology-supervised remedial actions, Ecology may require submittal of a report for its review and approval; and
+For ecology-supervised remedial actions, ecology may require submittal of a report for its review and approval; and

 (iii) Public notice of a remedial investigation report in accordance with WAC 173-340-600(13).